 Legge: “How should the lord of a myriad chariots carry himself lightly before the kingdom?”
 Our life sphere is our “kingdom,” but we must not trivialize ourselves by becoming so absorbed in the kingdom that we forget our kingship and forsake our throne.
 The sage is the absolute opposite of the shallow and trivial people who rush around “living life” to their own detriment.

 In light frivolity, the Center is lost.

-Legge: “If he do act lightly, he has lost his root (of gravity).”
+Legge: “If he does act lightly, he has lost his root (of gravity).”
 This is a truth that should occupy our concern.
-Although there are many ills in the world today, perhaps cheapness, shallowness, insubstantiality, and triviality are the worst of all.
+Although there are many ills in the world today, perhaps cheapness, shallowness, insubstantiality and triviality are the worst of all.
 Our “consumer society” is the fruition of such deadly roots.